wmcdonald404/quick-ec2-instance/README.md

 ```
 2. Define your AWS access_key, secret_key and keypair variables in a vault file

-Note: vault/all.yml will contain the vaulted/encrypted values.  vars/all.yml is effectively a layer of redirection so that there is a plain-text copy of the variable name to aid troubleshooting/tracing.
+Note: vault/all.yml will contain the vaulted/encrypted values.  vars/all.yml contains a layer of redirection so that there is a plain-text copy of the variable name to aid troubleshooting/tracing.

 ```
 $ mkdir -p ~/quick-ec2-instance/inventories/group_vars/all/{vars,vault}